Support Us Button Widget

 Photo by @ginter.park

 Starting on Nov.
 6, the city will also offer a vacuum option for leaf pickup.
-This service, available by request, costs $30 per pickup.
-Rocks, sticks, and any other potentially damaging material should be removed from the leaf pile prior to pickup, and the leaves will be gone within 15 days of the request.
+This service costs $30 per pickup and is available by request.
+Make sure to remove rocks, sticks, and any other potentially damaging material from your leaf pile prior to pickup, and the leaves will be gone within 15 days of the request.
 Requests can be made online, or by calling 311.

-Neither Henrico nor Chesterfield has released their plans for this season’s leaf collection yet.
-In years past, however, Henrico has started both bagged leaf pickups and vacuum collection in early November.
+Vacuum leaf collection in Henrico will resume in November.
+Chesterfield has not yet released plans for this season’s leaf collection.
 In Hanover, unbagged leaves are accepted year-round at the Mechanicsville Courthouse and Elmont Convenience Centers, as well as the Route 301 Transfer Station.